 2. Apologies for non attendance were received from Cllrs.
-M Grigg (Chairman), Mrs A Martin (Vice Chairman).
+S Collop, R Chadwick, Mrs P Lloyd.

-4. Minutes: The Minutes of the Annual General Meeting held on the 6th May 2013, as circulated, were confirmed and signed by the Chairman.
+4. Minutes: The Minutes of the Meeting held on the 1st July 2014, as circulated, were confirmed and signed by the Chairman.

 5. Matters Arising: